brandones/shiny-keycloak/README.md

 `docker exec $CONTAINER_ID keycloak/bin/add-user-keycloak.sh -u admin -p admin123`

+and then restart the container as instructed, with `docker-compose restart`.

 KeyCloak wisely disallows admin console access from anywhere outside localhost.
 So, from your dev machine, open a tunnel:

 `ssh -L 4000:localhost:8010 $MY_SERVER`

-Navigate to localhost:4000 in your browser and sign in with the initial admin credentials from above.
+Navigate to http://localhost:4000 in your browser and sign in with the initial admin credentials from above.

 There's a zillion options!
 Fortunately we only need a few of them.